wu3rstle/slimtwig/README.md

 slimtwig
 ========

-slimtpl based MVC project template using Twig instead of RainTpl
+MVC project template using Slim as PHP-Framework, Eloquent as DB-Framework, Twig as template engine and Twitter's Bootstrap as CSS-Framework